 To make this recipe a true pumpkin spice DIY lip balm, I am using pumpkin pie spice.
 If you don’t have any in your pantry, you can make your own Homemade Pumpkin Pie Spice with this recipe.
 While it takes some mixing to get the spice to incorporate fully, it is one of the safest ways to introduce the flavor and aroma.

-Here is my recipe for pumpkin spice lip balm.
+Here is my recipe for pumpkin spice chapstick.
 Enjoy!

 - Using a digital kitchen scale, measure pumpkin seed oil, coconut oil, beeswax, and pumpkin pie spice in a glass container.
 (I used a small mason jar.)